Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ---
 by adding the special `:checked` pseudo-class selector.

-[:checked](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked) is a special CSS selector which matches only the radio buttons, or checkboxes that have been checked.
-Thus, it will return which ever of the gender radio buttons that is checked.
+[:checked](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked) is a special CSS selector which matches only the elements that are currently checked --- it applies only to radio buttons and checkboxes.

+Thus, in this case, it will return which ever of the gender radio buttons that is currently checked.
 ***************************************************************
 ## Radio Buttons